Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap

-FMs can be used to validate the generated artifacts from various perspectives.
-For example, in the case of test scenarios generated for cyber-physical systems like ADS (e.g., using genetic algorithms)~\cite{avfuzzerISSRE20,MOSAT_FSE22,EpiTester,REMAP,reqsViolADSsASE21,avoidCollICST2020,GambiISSTA2019,multAvoidCollGECCO2020}, FMs can help determine whether the generated scenarios are realistic.
+\paragraph{FMs for Validation of the Generated Artifacts.} FMs can be used to validate the generated artifacts from various perspectives.
+For example, in the case of test scenarios generated for cyber-physical systems like ADS (e.g., using genetic algorithms)~\cite{avfuzzerISSRE20,MOSAT_FSE22,EpiTester,REMAP,reqsViolADSsASE21,avoidCollICST2020,GambiISSTA2019,multAvoidCollGECCO2020}, FMs (leveraging their capabilities \fullref{FM-S3} and \fullref{FM-S4}) can help determine whether the generated scenarios are realistic.
 To this end, some works already aim to assess the realism of generated test scenarios (e.g., \cite{wu2024reality}).
 However, these works remain preliminary and are very specific to test scenarios generated using a single testing technique; therefore, more general methods are required.
-FMs can also be used to improve the quality of generated test scenarios from various perspectives.
+FMs can also apply their strengths \fullref{FM-S1} and \fullref{FM-S2} to improve the quality of generated test scenarios from various perspectives.
 For instance, they can increase the diversity of scenarios and support the automated removal of redundant ones.
 To this end, they can help determine the similarity (both syntactic and semantic) between two scenarios, further reducing duplication.
 Similarly, FMs can also be used to validate other generated SE artifacts, such as models or code produced with genetic programming.
 These artifacts can be further enhanced by FMs from both functional and non-functional perspectives (e.g., removing redundant model elements or optimizing code for a specific target hardware).